Transparency of climate finance

 This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs.

 The transparency of climate finance information and project data is important for the accountability of institutions – and indeed is important in general too.
 Analysis of project-level data can help produce a common understanding of the effectiveness of an institution’s investment.
-Investments through financial intermediaries is also becoming increasingly important and will be assessed.
-To be ‘Paris-Aligned’ an institution must have good performance on both sub-criteria.
+Investments through financial intermediaries is important and will be assessed.
+E3G will also begin assessing whether the MDBs are reporting against the Task Force on Climate-Related Financial Disclosures (TCFD) and what exactly is disclosed.
+To be ‘Paris-Aligned’ an institution must have good performance on all sub-criteria.

 All of the MDBs in this study report to the OECD’s climate-related development finance database, which includes information at the project level.
 The MDBs also jointly report their aggregate climate finance in annual reports in 2017 and 2018.
 However, as detailed by the OECD, the total level of climate finance is often smaller in their database than in the MDB joint reports due to the scope applied to the climate finance.
 For example, the OECD database only details finance towards ODA eligible countries.
 This therefore excludes a large portion of the climate financing undertaken by the European Investment Bank, which is active within the EU.